Supply Market Analysis - Example Questions

 • Are there doubts over its capacity, capability, maturity or competitiveness?

-• Is there uncertainty about the level of potential suppliers' interest?
+• Is there uncertainty about the level of interest from potential suppliers?

 • Is the desired outcome likely to involve significant business change?
 Is it unprecedented?